 An 81-year-old man was saved from certain death by a complete stranger after suffering a stroke while driving on the busy Florida interstate.

-Gene Haynes, who is from Hypoluxo, was driving in heavy traffic on I-95, he started having a stroke on December 28 and drove repeatedly into the median in Boynton Beach.
+Gene Haynes, who is from Hypoluxo, was driving in heavy traffic on I-95, when he suffered a stroke and drove repeatedly into the median in Boynton Beach.

 When Jose Klatter saw Hayne’s car moving awkwardly in the middle of the road, he decided to pull in front of Haynes and bumper-to-bumper, guided him to a stop.